-Residential Advisors with little to no experience tend to make between $17880 and $20480 while the more experienced ones make over $31220 per year.
+Residential Advisors with little to no experience tend to make between $19470 and $22800 while the more experienced ones can earn over $34930 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Residential Advisor is to move to a higher paying state like AK.
-Right now, the highest paying states for Residential Advisors are AK, MN, NY, AZ and CA.
+One of the easiest ways to increase your salary as a Residential Advisor is to move to a higher paying state like MN.
+Right now, the highest paying states for Residential Advisors are MN, DC, CT, VT and NE.

-3 other factors that can increase your salary as A Residential Advisor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Residential Advisor is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Residential Advisors what degree they had when they got the job and most of them said they had a Bachelors degree followed by High School Diploma.
+We asked other Residential Advisors what degree they had when they got the job and most of them said they had a College Certificate followed by a Bachelor’s Degree.

 Pros and Cons